TradItion and Tide: Life on The Mekong.

 A Local Boat Trader pushes his boat away from the docks.

-Plastics trapped in Water Hyacinth, floating houses on the Mekong.
+Plastics trapped in Water Hyacinth, near floating houses on the Mekong.

 The pace of life in Can Tho is dictated by the river’s current.
 Its tides swell with force, often spilling over the banks and flooding nearby streets and homes.
 Locals have grown accustomed to these rhythms, wading knee-deep through waterlogged alleys while market vendors rush to higher ground.